-Low presence of Hepatitis B in local population, discuss whether vaccination would be recommended with a medical practitioner.
-Vaccination is recommended for specific high-risk travellers (sport/adventure/occupational/sexual).
+High presence of Hepatitis B in local population.
+Vaccination would be recommended.
 Consult a medical practitioner for your specific risk.

 TYPHOID

 Moderate risk for most travellers.
 Vaccination recommended for travel to smaller cities, villages and rural areas outside usual tourist routes.
 Some medical conditions pre-dispose to infection; whether vaccinations would be recommended should be discussed with a medical practitioner.
 Consult a medical practitioner for your specific risk.